tyabus/hlsdk-xash3d/README.ggm.md

 ## Menu command system

-GravGumMod has advanced command processing
+GravGunMod has advanced command processing

 Command may be entered in console, in chat with `'/'` prefix and from menu